shubhsherl/sleuth/README.md

 # Sleuth - Beautiful Network Inspector

-Sleuth is a Chrome extension that provides a beautiful and feature-rich network inspector, offering a better visual experience compared to Chrome's native Network panel.
+Sleuth is a browser extension that provides a beautiful and feature-rich network inspector, offering a better visual experience compared to the native Network panel.

 ## Features